September 13, 2020

 Another important consideration is your timeline.
 Inbound sales generally take longer to generate results, as it can take time for your content to be discovered and shared.
 Outbound sales, on the other hand, can provide immediate results, but they might not be sustainable in the long run.

 The biggest difference between the inbound and outbound sales approach lies in who initiates the sales process.
 The inbound approach helps draw prospects to a business.
 It relies on the prospect educating themselves on a business’s products and services through reading content such as blog posts and articles, downloading content like white papers and case studies, and signing up for webinars.

 The benefits of inbound sales process are significant.
 In particular, it can help you to generate leads, build relationships, and close deals.
 It’s a very hands-off approach compared to a more aggressive, traditional sales process.
 There is no cold calling—all contact is initiated by the prospect.
 For the inbound method to be successful, your business must have marketing materials that cater to your target audience and entices them to learn more.

 Once your prospects download content that interests them, they can be entered into a lead nurturing campaign.
 This enables you to send automated emails that include more information that is pertinent to each of your buyer personas.

 The inbound sales approach is a cost-effective method of enabling businesses to attract customers.
-This approach allows prospects to get the information they need, when they need it, rather than relying on waiting for a sales representative to get in touch.
-In a time where many consumers are expecting instant gratification, this capability is critical.
+This approach allows prospects to get the information they need, when they need it, rather than relying on waiting for a sales representative to get in touch.89% of customers avoid sales representatives completely, and 45% begin their research with a search engine.
+Companies that excel at inbound generate nearly 3X as many leads as companies that don’t.
+In a time when many consumers are expecting instant gratification, this capability is critical.

 The inbound process effectively: